Are you looking for a good cream cheese alternative? Learn how to make cream cheese from yogurt with this Homemade Yogurt Cheese recipe!

 Homemade Yogurt Cheese

-But it hasn’t been a totally bad experience.
-In fact, we’ve been able to find several cream cheese alternatives and haven’t had to buy the cream cheese from the store with ingredients we don’t like or the ultra expensive organic cream cheese.
+Actually, it hasn’t been a terrible experience.
+In fact, we’ve been able to find several cream cheese alternatives we like so that we didn’t have to buy the cream cheese from the store with all of the added ingredients that we don’t like.
+We also saved money by not having to buy ultra-expensive organic cream cheeses.

-My first experiment was making homemade Yogurt Cheese.
-This is a simple thing to make and you only need one ingredient, Greek Yogurt.
-Since yogurt is more readily available to us, I tried this out first and here’s how you make it.
+Since yogurt is more readily available to us, my first experiment was making homemade Yogurt Cheese.
+This cream cheese alternative is simple to make and you only need one ingredient, Greek Yogurt.

-Carefully remove the homemade Yogurt Cheese from the cheesecloth after this time and place it in an airtight container or wrap in wax paper and store in the fridge.
+After that time, carefully remove the homemade Yogurt Cheese from the cheesecloth and place it in an airtight container or wrap it in wax paper and store it in the fridge.

-Another cream cheese alternative that we made was this.
-We took a plain, full fat cottage cheese and placed it in the blender for a few minutes.
+Another cream cheese alternative that we made was Creamed Cottage Cheese.
+To make this, we took a plain, full fat cottage cheese and placed it in the blender for a few minutes.
 After it was creamy we tried it.
-Unlike the Yogurt Cheese it’s not quite as smooth but I did give this version a chance in baked goods (like my Easy Chocolate Cookies) and I was very happy with how they turned out!
+Unlike the Yogurt Cheese, it’s not quite as smooth but I did give this version a chance in baked goods (like my Easy Chocolate Cookies) and I was very happy with how they turned out!